Here's how big tech companies are supporting the 2020 U.S. elections

 Twitter has proved a little more proactive regarding the 2020 election.
 Late last year, it decided to ban all political advertising in general, opting against getting itself involved in a messy fight over which speech is good speech or bad speech.

-While Twitter hasn't announced a comprehensive 2020 election platform yet, it does have one in mind.
+While Twitter didn't announce a comprehensive 2020 election platform upfront, it did have one in mind.

 Speaking to TechCrunch, Twitter's Jessica Herrera-Flanigan, VP of public policy and philanthropy for the Americas, said:

 As the election is upon us, here's what Twitter's done so far.
 It's changed the way retweets work so that the interface defaults to quote tweets.
 You can still retweet as normal, but Twitter will put that barrier to encourage you to think before you retweet.

 The company has also added new policies for misleading information around the election results spread by individuals on the platform, whether they are candidates or otherwise.